CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-7.md

+## Prerequisites

+- **NVIDIA AI Enterprise License**: Riva ASR NIM is available for self-hosting under the NVIDIA AI Enterprise (NVAIE) License.
+- **NVIDIA GPU(s)**: Riva ASR NIM runs on any NVIDIA GPU with sufficient GPU memory (e.g. Standard NC4as_T4_v3).

 ### 1. **Generate NGC API KEY**

-   - Login or Create Nvidia account
+   - Login or Create a Nvidia account

-   - Navigate to https://build.nvidia.com/ login using your personal email id.
+   - Navigate to https://build.nvidia.com/ and log in using your email id.
 If not create an account.

    - Verify you are provided with 1000 free credits, each translating into one API call by clicking on **Profile**.